Daddy's Little Girls: Box office

 The film opened at #5 on Valentine's Day 2007 behind Ghost Rider, Bridge to Terabithia, Norbit's second weekend, and Music and Lyrics, and has grossed $31,609,243 worldwide, making it Tyler Perry's lowest-grossing film.

 Critical reaction

-On Rotten Tomatoes the film holds an approval rating of 26% based on 54 reviews, with an average rating of 4.9/10.
+On Rotten Tomatoes the film holds an approval rating of 25% based on 53 reviews.
 The site's critical consensus reads: "Daddy's Little Girls boasts fine performances and a poignant message, but is ultimately let down by amateurish filmmaking."
-Metacritic assigned the film a weighted average score of 49 out of 100, based on 17 critics, indicating "mixed or average reviews".
+Metacritic assigned the film a weighted average score of 49 out of 100, based on 17 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Soundtrack

 Atlantic Records released Music inspired by the film: Tyler Perry's Daddy's Little Girls, in stores and online on January 16, 2007.
 Among the highlights of the album is "Family First," the first-ever recording by the Houston Family -- Whitney Houston, Dionne Warwick, and Cissy Houston.
 The song "Can't Let You Go" by Anthony Hamilton is not on the soundtrack.
 Also, the song "Beautiful" by Meshell Ndegeocello is featured in the movie.